*Updated September 2022

 Wearable technology in healthcare, like watches, wrist trackers, rings, and even self-adhesive patches, can be used to track ECG, blood pressure, body temperature, respiratory rate, etc. This wearable technology in healthcare can be incredibly important for people with chronic illnesses, as it allows them to be more aware of their body’s condition.

 This time, we’ll single out the Withings Move ECG analog watch that has a built-in electrocardiogram that detects atrial fibrillation - or afib.
-If you think you’re having a heart attack, this watch will help you know.
+If you think you might be having a heart attack, this watch will help you be sure either way.
 It connects to a phone through an app and interprets the data.
 Plus, it also tracks sleep and workout metrics.
 Although Withings is a long-standing company, the Move ECG is only a few years old.
-Thimble Bioelectronics

 4. Monitoring blood pressure with smartphones